linkesch/medium-editor-insert-plugin/README.md

 - **enable**: enables the plugin.
 It's connected to Medium Editor's own activate function, so if the editor is activated, so is the plugin.
 (The plugin is enabled automatically.
 Use it only if you previously disabled the plugin.)
 - **disable**: disables the plugin.
 It's connected to Medium Editor's own deactivate function, so if the editor is deactivated, so is the plugin.
-- **registerAddon**: create new addon, like images or maps.
+- **registerAddon**: create new addon, like images or maps or embeds.
 Your addon object should contain `init(options)` method to initialize your addon and `insertButton` method that contains code of button in list of available addons.
 - **getAddon**: simple getter for available addons.

 Use example: